“How to Start Dell Laptop: Step-by-Step Guide with Tips & Fixes”

 How to Start a Dell Laptop (Beginner-Friendly Steps)

-For beginners or first-time Dell users, here is a simple, step-by-step Method to start your laptop safely.
+For beginners or first-time Dell users, here is a simple, step-by-step Method to start your Laptop safely.

 Connect the Charger (Highly Recommended)